It sounds contradictory, but it’s a very helpful form of insurance.

 What Is Inland Marine Insurance?

-- Property transported over land (e.g. pallets of soda in an 18-wheeler);
+- Property transported over land (e.g., pallets of soda in an 18-wheeler)

-Inland marine insurance generally does not cover:
+Inland marine insurance has important limits and exclusions.
+It generally doesn’t cover:

 - Vehicles